 The winning team of this final round wins the quizshow and will be asked to come back on stage on the last day to get their well-deserved applause (and a prize).

-For a team to go on stage for the quizshow, at least one of its elements must have qualified.
+For a team to go on stage, at least one of its elements must have qualified.
 Qualifying means answering successfully to at least one of the qualifier challenges and scoring enough qualification points.

-Each qualifying challenge has its own way of scoring participants.
-However, for the qualification score, the quizmaster will add points to each participant depending on his/her position in the challenge, in an eurovision-style sequence: 1200, 1000, 800, then 750, 700, 650, in 50 decrements down to 100, then 99, 98, 97, and so on.
+The first three positions get 1200, 1000, and 800 points respectively.
+The following positions get 750, 700, 650, in 50 decrements down to 100 points, then 99, 98, 97, and so on.
 No matter how far down the line, an accepted answer will score at least 1 point.

 On stage the quizmaster asks the questions.
-Teams have 20 seconds to think and press the buzzer (red button).
+Teams have 20 seconds to think and press their buzzer (red button).
 If a team buzzes, there's no time limit to speak up the answer (but the quizmaster has limited patience).
 Answering correctly earns the team 2 points.

 The point of the quizshow is to relax, enjoy the evening, and have fun.
 Fair-play matters.
 Don't feel pressured to win and don't fear getting answers wrong.
 You're awesome just from being there.
 We know this and the audience knows too.